graphql-java/graphql-java/README.md

 This is a Java Implementation of GraphQL.
 The library aims for real-life usage in production.

 It takes care of parsing and executing a GraphQL query.
 It doesn't take care of actually fetching any data:
-Data comes from implementing callbacks.
+Data comes from implementing callbacks or providing static data.

 ### Hello World